#DailyStream weekly roundup - FlickFilosopher.com

 Here are the films I recommended this week — click over to read more and get the streaming links:

-2014’s Mystery Road is streaming on Prime in the US, and on BFI Player in the UK [read at Substack (free)]
+2012’s Headhunters is expiring from US Prime soon; streaming on UK Disney+ [read at Substack (free)]

-daily stream for Sat Feb 4: get your recommended daily allowance of Mads Mikkelsen
+daily stream for Sat Feb 11: a Pedro Pascal flick you’ve maybe never seen

-2021’s Riders of Justice is new on Hulu in the US, and streaming on Sky/Now in the UK [read at Substack (free)]
+daily stream for Thu Feb 9: a forgotten action-adventure masterpiece of the early 2000s

-daily stream for Wed Feb 1: the family that steals together… [pictured]
+2003’s Master and Commander: The Far Side of the World is streaming on HBO Max in the US and Disney+ in the UK [read at Substack (free)]

-2018’s Shoplifters is streaming on US Prime and on All4 in the UK, but is leaving both services soon [read at Substack (free)]
+daily stream for Wed Feb 8: girls give screaming voice to adolescent angst

-the 1991 stone-cold classic Thelma & Louise is streaming on Prime in the US, BBC iPlayer in the UK, and other services [read at Substack (free)]
+2014’s We Are the Best! is available on lots of services in the US and the UK [read at Substack (free)]

-daily stream for Mon Jan 30: everyone’s workplace should be this warm and happy
+daily stream for Mon Feb 6: will movie FX lead the way to a dystopian future?

-2019’s Support the Girls is streaming and available to rent/buy on lots of services in the US and UK [read at Substack (free)]
+2014’s The Congress is streaming on multiple services on both sides of the Atlantic [read at Substack (free)]

 The #DailyStream is free for everyone.
 They are publicly available to read at my Patreon, but if you become a patron you can get them delivered to your in-box or read them in the Patreon app.
 They are publicly available to read at my Substack, but if you subscribe — even for free — you can get them in your in-box or in the Substack app.